 How Much Do Funerals Cost

-Burial insurance (sometimes called final expenses insurance) usually is whole life insurance which offers a cash value.
-Death benefits range from $1,000 to $50,000 depending on the carrier, your age, and if you have significant health conditions.
+As mentioned, burial insurance (sometimes called final expense insurance) usually is whole life insurance which offers a cash value.
+Death benefits range from $1,000 to $25,000 depending on the carrier, your age, and if you have significant health conditions.

 The 5 Types Of Burial Insurance NOT To Buy